Why can't the English teach their children how to speak?

 The bus tour to England's southwest started from a hotel in Heathrow and took our group to historical Plymouth via Stonehenge.

-While humming the tune, a stained glass window on one side of the transept took all my attention.
-The man on the lower left-hand side I had seen before.
-It is King George VI with his wife Elizabeth, better known as Queen Mum, opposite him.
-A guide confirmed my guess and added that King Henry IV, with his second wife Joan of Navarre, is depicted in the two fields above.
+While humming the tune, a stained glass window on one side of the transept caught my attention.
+The man on the lower left-hand side, I had seen before.
+It is King George VI with his wife, Elizabeth, who is opposite him, better known as Queen Mum.
+A guide confirmed my guess and added that King Henry IV, with his second wife, Joan of Navarre, is depicted in the two fields above.
 On February 7, 1403, Henry married Joanna de Navarre, the daughter of Charles d'Évreux, King of Navarre, at Winchester.

 Plymouth, the city of Francis Drake, the Mayflower,